A rendering shows early plans for two new leading-edge Intel processor factories in Licking County, Ohio. (Credit: Intel Corporation)

-Intel’s decision to invest $20 billion in two new, state-of-the-art semiconductor chip facilities in Licking County, just outside of Columbus, wasn’t exactly a “no brainer” – there has never been a history of semiconductors in Ohio or the Midwest.
-But sometimes transformational megaprojects like this require a visionary approach, the brilliance of which becomes much clearer as the fundamentals of the decision have a chance to reveal themselves.
+Intel’s decision to invest $20 billion in two new, state-of-the-art semiconductor chip plants in Ohio’s Columbus Region wasn’t exactly a “no brainer” – there has never been a history of Midwest or Ohio semiconductors.
+But sometimes transformational megaprojects like this require a visionary approach.
+The brilliance of which becomes much clearer as the fundamentals of the decision have a chance to reveal themselves.

-After all, there are multiple reasons the nation’s 14th largest city has quietly become an outpost for other top tech firms like Google and Facebook as well as fast-rising startups like Branch, Lower.com and Olive.
-They’re part of a mix of enticing ingredients that also has the region becoming a growing force in biomanufacturing (see Amgen’s recent announcement) and electric & hydrogen vehicles (see Hyperion’s recent announcement).
+After all, there are multiple reasons the nation’s 14th largest city has quietly become an outpost for other top technology firms like Google and Meta as well as fast-rising startups like Branch, Lower.com and Olive.
+They’re part of a mix of enticing ingredients that also has the region becoming a growing force in biomanufacturing (see Amgen’s announcement) and electric & hydrogen vehicles (see Forsee Power’s announcement).

-“The region has a proud heritage as an industrial and manufacturing powerhouse…it has a robust existing infrastructure with the capacity for future growth, and a strong talent pipeline sustained by world-class educational institutions in the area,” writes Keyvan Esfarjani, senior vice president and general manager of Manufacturing, Supply Chain and Operations for Intel, in his Columbus Dispatch op-ed following the company’s decision in January 2022.
+“The region has a proud heritage as an industrial and manufacturing powerhouse, it sits near the fast-growing Columbus metropolitan area, it has a robust existing infrastructure with the capacity for future growth, and a strong talent pipeline sustained by world-class educational institutions in the area,” writes Keyvan Esfarjani, senior vice president and general manager of Manufacturing, Supply Chain and Operations for Intel, in his Columbus Dispatch op-ed following the company’s decision in January 2022.

-While the initial investment is for 3,000 workers to fill two initial “fabs” that will come online by 2025, the 1,000-acre site can accommodate six additional factories with the scale to reach $100 billion in investment over the next decade.
-That could make Intel in Columbus the largest single semiconductor manufacturing site in the world.
+The initial investment is for 3,000 workers to fill two initial “fabs” is projected to come online by 2025.
+However, the 1,000-acre central Ohio semiconductor manufacturing site can accommodate six additional factories with the scale to reach $100 billion in investment over the next decade.
+That could make Intel’s semiconductor plant the largest single manufacturing site in the world.

 A Tech Hub of the Future

-Adding to the future-looking aspect of Intel in Ohio, which is now the largest manufacturing investment in the state’s history, the chip maker will design and build the new factories with its 2030 sustainability goals in mind, aiming for 100% renewable power, net positive water use and zero contribution to landfills.
+Adding to the future focused aspect of Intel in Ohio, which is now the largest manufacturing investment in the state’s history, the chip maker will design and build the new factories with its 2030 sustainability goals in mind, aiming for 100% renewable power and zero contribution to landfills.